Lynette Scavo: Season 4

 While undergoing chemotherapy, Lynette wears wigs to conceal her illness and avoid the pity of friends and neighbors.
 When she finally confesses, her friends are shocked but supportive.
 In a fit of pique at being served marijuana-laced brownies, Lynette decides that Stella has to go.
 While she soon changes her mind and asks her mother to stay, Stella is hurt and leaves the Scavo home.
 When Lynette learns that Glenn left Stella because he is gay, she tells her mother that she appreciates the time they've spent together.
 Stella, not wanting to ruin the happy memories, decides not to return and moves in with Glenn.
 A short time later, a tornado threatens Fairview and Lynette persuades her elderly neighbor, Karen McCluskey, to let the Scavos shelter in her cellar.
 Ida Greenberg and her cat join them but Tom, allergic to cats, starts struggling to breathe.
 Lynette attempts to sneak the cat out of the shelter, and Karen follows her into the storm.
 As the tornado hits, Karen and Lynette are forced to shelter in a bathtub in the Scavo house.
 After the tornado, Lynette and Karen find the McCluskey house in ruins.
 Lynette's family is safe, but only because Ida Greenberg died to save them.
 Kayla begins a pattern of disrespectful behavior, which culminates when Lynette slaps her for threatening Penny.
 Kayla takes revenge by burning herself with a curling iron and blaming Lynette, who is arrested.
 While in jail, Lynette tells Tom what Kayla did.
 When Kayla confesses that she lied, Tom sends her to live with her grandparents.
-He is sad to send her away, but in time the family (and Tom and Lynette's marriage) recovers from the strain placed upon it by Kayla.